chunnodu/blog/content/pages/Me.md

 ## Contact

-Book a Business Consultation [here](https://calendly.com/chunnodu/small-business-consultation) if you need expert level help with:

-- **New Product Development:** _Strategy, Process, Tools and Metrics_

-- **Business:** _Concept Development, Value Proposition Design, Business Modeling & Analysis_

-- **Information Systems:** _Information Architecture, Geographic Information Systems, Data Modeling._
+ If you could use some help thinking through a New Product, Business Model or designing your Information Systems more strategically, consider [scheduling a consultation](https://calendly.com/chunnodu/small-business-consultation).

-Otherwise, ask about my Mind Mapping Class every last weekend of the month.
+Join my Mind Mapping Class [here on Telegram](https://t.me/ajaredresearch).
+I do a live session on the last saturday of the month.

 [_Send me an email_](mailto:chuknnodu@gmail.com) | +1(978-238-8148)